 There are LOTS of straws out there, and lots of straws designed specifically for singers.
 While these look great and often come in a variety of sizes (and therefore intensities; the narrower the straw, the greater back pressure is produced), they can also come at a price.

-I have worked on Straw Phonation for years, and I always used a basic plastic straw (sorry environment!).
-As I've become more environmentally aware across the years, I switched to metal and silicone straws.
+I have worked with Straw Phonation for years, and I always used a basic plastic straw (sorry environment!).
+As I’ve become more environmentally aware across the years, I switched to metal and silicone straws.

 Below are the metal straws I use to practice day-to-day, singing into them almost like a kazoo.
 They are narrow enough to create a substantial back pressure, reusable, come in a pack of four with a nice little bag for storing too!
 For the whole lot… I paid THREE POUNDS!
 Have a look at these metal straws on Amazon – that’s a steal in my opinion!

 The other straws I use are silicone straws.
 These are substantially wider, more flexible and great for practicing straw phonation into water.
 I like to vary between the metal and silicone straws depending on how my voice feels and how much I have used my voice that day!